 - I took a piece of thin rope about 2 feet long (heavy jute would work - it needs to be strong enough to hold a bag full of birdseed) and put a large pin through one edge.
 Then I inserted the pin and rope into the hole I had left unsewn.
 I used the pin to help me pull the rope through the tunnel at the top of the bag and out the hole again.
 I tied the rope together to give the bag a hanger as well as a drawstring closure.

 - I added a little bird decoration, but that is totally optional.
 Then, I filled the bag with birdseed and pulled the top closed.
 That's it.
 It's reusable, because you can refill it with seed as the birds empty it.

 Homemade Bird Suet

 I make this gift several times a year, and it's always a big hit.
 I load the suet with fruit and nuts and mealworms and birdseed and the birds go crazy for it.

-There are a ton of recipes for homemade suet on the internet, but I just usually melt some lard in a big pot.
+There are a ton of recipes for homemade suet on the internet.
+You'll want to follow a recipe the first couple of times you make it, because if you get your proportions wrong it won't stick together into a block.
+(I know this from experience.)
+At this point, I've figured it out and I just melt some lard in a big pot.
 I'll also put in bacon or hamburger grease if I have it.
 Then I add a little cornmeal and stir in birdseed, mealworms and any half used bags of raisins, nuts, dried cranberries, figs, etc. that I have laying around.
 If I need more goodies, I'll add unsalted peanuts, too.